A NOTE REGARDING COVID-19 - CAN WE GET OUR HEADSHOTS DONE IN THE UK?

-LONDON BASED EVENT PHOTOGRAPHER FOR CORPORATE AND ART EVENTS
+LONDON BASED EVENT PHOTOGRAPHER FOR CORPORATE HEADSHOTS AND EVENTS

 I specialise in a kind of subtle, candid photography that captures people at their best.
 My priority is to balance being in the right place at the right time to capture the action, while blending in so I don't distract!
 It's important for me that I can let the event unfold naturally and allow the guests to be at ease - it makes for nicer pictures too.
 Then I step up to the mark for that big group shot.